freesk/java-course/README.md

-Solutions for a Java course which is taught at Polish Japanese Academy
+Solutions for a Java course (PJA 2017)